awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 + Creates an Amazon ES domain named *weblogs* with Elasticsearch version 5\.5
 + Populates the domain with ten instances of the m4\.xlarge\.elasticsearch instance type
 + Populates the domain with three instances of the m4\.large\.elasticsearch instance type to serve as dedicated master nodes
-+ Uses a 100 GB Provisioned IOPS EBS volume for storage, configured with a baseline performance of 1000 IOPS for each data node
++ Uses a 100 GiB Provisioned IOPS EBS volume for storage, configured with a baseline performance of 1000 IOPS for each data node
 + Restricts access to a single user and to a single subresource, the `_search` API
 + Configures automated daily snapshots of the indices for 03:00 UTC